yuruki/disc-golf-testament/README.md

 Now that we have gone through what happens inside your head when throwing, we can move on to what happens with your body.

 YouTube has many videos breaking down the backhand throw.
 Depending on the video the movement might have one or a dozen stages or parts in it.
-This mental model has three.
+This model has three.

-The main components of a backhand throw, in chronological order:
+> The components of a backhand throw, in chronological order:
-1. Steps (optional)
+>1.
+Steps (building forward momentum)
-2. Brace
+>2.
+Brace (converting forward momentum into rotation)
-3. Slap
+>3.
+Slap (timing the release of the disc)

 ## The Slap

 When talking about cues, the selection of words is important.
-For example, I choose to say "steps" instead of "run-up", since it's not about speed.
+For example, I choose to say "steps" instead of "run-up", since you don't have to run.
 It is also important to make clear if and how cues depend on each other and whether they are actions or consequences.

 Let's take "snap" as an example.
 Numerous videos talk about snap in a disc golf throw.
 The problem with word "snap" is that it is ambiguous.
 Some consider snap as the sound the release of the disc may or may not make.
 Others understand snap as the movement being "snappy".
 Neither of these interpretations are very helpful as they don't guide you to do the right thing.